danclay/eris-fleet/README.md

 ```

 ## Using a specific version of eris or a modified version of eris

+You can use an extended Eris client by passing it to the options (see the options section).

 Eris-fleet is able to use packages such as eris-additions if you desire.
 To do so, modify your bot file to match the following template:
 ```js